canonical/netplan/doc/examples.md

 ```

 # How to create a bridge with a VLAN for libvirtd
-To get libvirtd to use a specific bridge with a tagged vlan, while continuing to provide an untagged interface as well would involve:
+To get libvirtd to use a specific bridge with a tagged VLAN, while continuing to provide an untagged interface as well would involve:

 ```yaml
 network: